wp-media/backwpup/readme.txt

 * Improved: Increased performance on Zip File generation massively
 * Improved: Backup archives now deleted to if the archive format changed
 * Improved: Archive tarring and its compression
+* Improved: Loading of Swift Mailer
+* Added: GreenQloud to S3 Services
-* Updated: SwiftMailer to Version 5.0.3
+* Updated: SwiftMailer to Version 5.2.0
-* Updated: AWS SDK to Version 2.5.3 (PHP 5.3.3+)
+* Updated: AWS SDK to Version 2.6.1 (PHP 5.3.3+)
+* Updated: RSC SDK to Version 1.9.2

 = Version 3.1.2 =
 * Added: .donotbackup file.
 Folders and sub folders containing this file in will not be included in backups.